• Skip to primary navigation

 This simple south Indian style “Paruppu (lentils) Keerai (greens) Masiyal (mashed)” curry is a comforting bowl of mildly spiced mashed masoor dal/red lentils and spinach (lots of it!) in a simple tempering of onions, mustard seeds and cumin.

-Tamilnadu (southern state of India) food conjures up images of sambar and rasam, but keerai masiyal with some dal (masoor/red lentils, toor/split pigeon peas or moong dal) is right up there as a favorite in many a kitchens!
-It is the perfect side dish with any rice or parathas!
+Tamilnadu food (in the southern state of India) conjures up images of sambar and rasam, but keerai masiyal with some dal (masoor/red lentils, toor/split pigeon peas or moong dal) is right up there as a favorite in many a kitchens!

 When trying to decide what to make for lunch, this big bunch of spinach was all I saw that needed to be used right away and nothing like a simple dal palak (like this north Indian flavored dal palak I had made a while back).
 Today, it was going the south Indian way!

 Just dump and cook dal, palak (whole baby spinach or chopped), onions, tomatoes, garlic and chilies in a pressure cooker (or stove top) until well cooked.
-Mash using a pav bhaji/potato masher and mildly temper/season with onions and cumin with some mustard seeds in oil/ghee.
-If vegan, use only oil.

-If you like a textured curry, you can avoid using the masher.
+(If you like a textured curry, you can avoid using the masher).
 Just stir well and enjoy!

 This is one of those super duper easy "dump and cook" dishes I love to make!